Gas Detector Voting

 Tutorial 6 - Figure 17 - HiHi Voting Logic applied to the Default Risk grade for the project

 This concludes Tutorial 6.
-You should now have an understanding of how to change gas cloud sizes in Detect3D, change the Visible risk grade as well as assign a Voting Logic.
+You should now have an understanding of how to change gas cloud sizes in Detect3D, change the FOI Viewing Default as well as assign a Control Voting Logic to the project.

 When you have finished viewing the results save and close the project.